Textiles of Japan

 Arrive Japan.
 We will give you advice on how to book your flights and transfer to the hotel in Kyoto from KIX (international flights) or ITM (domestic flights from Tokyo).

-Kyoto accommodations for all nights: Cross Hotel (May) or Royal Park Kyoto Sanjo (September), located in the heart of Kyoto’s lively downtown area.
+Kyoto accommodations for all nights: Cross Hotel, located in the heart of Kyoto’s lively downtown area.

 The evening is free.